0tt3r/QuaC/README.md

 # QuaC

-QuaC (Quantum in C) is a parallel time dependent open quantum systems solver, written by Matthew Otten (otten@anl.gov).
+QuaC (Quantum in C) is a parallel time dependent open quantum systems solver, written by Matthew Otten (mjotten@wisc.edu).
 QuaC utilizes PETSc (www.mcs.anl.gov/petsc) for parallelization and linear algebra and features are still regularly being added.

 QuaC strives to make the process of translating the physics equations into parallel code as simple as possible.
 QuaC supports both idealized (instantaneous) "quantum gate" operators and time-dependent operators (for modeling pulses and the like).